adamralph/scriptcs-nancy/README.md

 Require<NancyPack>().Host(new CustomBoostrapper(...));
 ```

-The easiest way to write a custom bootstrapper is to inherit from `DefaultNancyPackBootstrapper`.
+The easiest way to write a custom bootstrapper is to inherit from `DefaultNancyPackBootstrapper` as show in [this example](https://github.com/adamralph/scriptcs-nancy/blob/master/src/sample/start2.csx).

 At the very least, your bootstrapper must provide a way to register modules since Nancy's built in auto registration does not work in the scriptcs environment. `DefaultNancyPackBootstrapper` disables auto registration using the [recommended method](https://github.com/NancyFx/Nancy/wiki/Bootstrapper#ignoring-assemblies-when-using-autoregister).
 Instead of using auto registration, `DefaultNancyPackBootstrapper` accepts an array of assemblies in its constructor which it searches for modules in addition to searching your script.

-For an example of a custom bootstrapper, see [this sample](https://github.com/adamralph/scriptcs-nancy/blob/master/src/sample/start2.csx).
 For more info on bootstrapping, see the [docs](https://github.com/NancyFx/Nancy/wiki/Bootstrapper).

 ### Managing the host yourself